Depart from the U.S. for Italy. The particulars of your

 cookies that are best when dipped in sweet Vin Santo wine.
 Enjoy dinner at the

-This morning, ride through the countryside towards the coast
+This morning, ride through the countryside toward the coast

-and Ansedonia, passing elegant villas and gardens, with great views of the sea
+and Ansedonia, passing elegant villas and gardens and enjoying great views of

-and the old watchtower that once was used for defending this stretch of coast.
+the sea and the old watchtower that once was used for defending this stretch of

-Enjoy a picnic lunch along the way at a typical Maremma country farm that grows
+coast.
+Enjoy a picnic lunch along the way at a typical Maremma country farm

-its own organic vegetables and breeds cattle.
-This afternoon, we cycle through
+that grows its own organic vegetables and breeds cattle.
+This afternoon, we

-a thick pine forest, and then roll along a sandy beach where you can take a
+cycle through a thick pine forest, and then roll along a sandy beach where you

-refreshing swim.
-This is one of the most beautiful routes of the week.
-After a
+can take a refreshing swim.
+This is one of the most beautiful routes of the

 Tonight we meet some local fishermen and enjoy a tour on